Fouga Magister in 1/72 scale: modelling report of various kits

 As usual, the model got a semi-dull varnish coat airbrushing Johnson Future / Pledge with some 5% mixed in Tamiya X-21 Flat Base.
 This gives an even semi-dull sheen and protects the decals.
 The canopies, fixation rods from tiny metal wire and the antennas were set in place and that completed this model.

 Another Heller Magister was as a Senegal aircraft.
-Five ex-Brazilian Magisters were acquired.
+Five ex-Brazilian air force Magisters were acquired.

 The large wing tip tanks were used here.
 The decals came from the MAX decalset #7223 including the rudder flags.
 The colour is an overall dark green/ drab airbrushing Gunze Sangyo 309.